-At the GS-13 level, work typically includes planning, organizing, designing, and coordinating or leading programs and/or projects, requiring creativity and innovation; or work entails conducting evaluations to determine the feasibility of various and advanced approaches to define concepts and criteria for future programs or to resolve major controversial problems in current programs.
+At the GS-13 level, work either typically includes planning, organizing, designing, and coordinating or leading programs and/or projects.
+This leadership requires creativity and innovation, or the work entails conducting evaluations to determine the feasibility of various and advanced approaches to define concepts and criteria for future programs or to resolve current major controversial problems.
 The incumbent may be required to lead the work efforts of up to three other staff.